ASIA MARKETS: Tech-stock Selloff Weighs On Asian Markets

 Continue Reading Below

-A global decline in technology stocks continued Tuesday in Asia, weighing on indexes in Japan and Taiwan.
+A decline in technology stocks continued Tuesday in Asia after the tech-heavy Nasdaq Composite slipped 1.1% Monday.

-"Technology shares are suffering heavy selling pressure as investors are rotating out from the valuation-rich sector in an attempt to lock in profits" amid continuing U.S. tax-reform efforts, said Margaret Yang, a market analyst at CMC Markets.
+"Investors are rotating out from the valuation-rich sector in an attempt to lock in profits" as the U.S. tax overhaul grinds on, said Margaret Yang, a market analyst at CMC Markets.

-Worries about Brexit talks have also added to pessimism in global markets.

-After the Nasdaq fell 1.1% Monday, the Nikkei ended its morning session down 0.4%.

 Continue Reading Below